 The maximum variance of actual to proposed longitudinal alignment shall not exceed ±3/4 in.
 (20 mm) with no more than 1/4 inch in 10 ft (6 mm in 3 m).
 Notwithstanding this tolerance, abrupt variance in actual alignment of 1/2 inch in 10 ft (13 mm in 3 m) will be cause for rejection of the parapet section.

 In addition, all surfaces shall be checked with a 10 ft (3 m) straight edge furnished and used by the Contractor as the concrete is extruded from the slipform mold.
-Continued variations in the barrier surface exceeding 1/4 inch in 10 ft (6 mm in 3 m) will not be permitted and remedial action shall immediately be taken to correct the problem.
+Continued variations in the barrier surface exceeding 1/4 in. in 10 ft (6 mm in 3 m) will not be permitted and remedial action shall immediately be taken to correct the problem.

 The use of equipment or methods which result in dimensions outside the tolerance limits shall be discontinued.
 Parapet sections having dimensions outside the tolerance limits will be rejected.

-Any visible indication that less than specified cover of concrete over the reinforcing bars has been obtained, or of any cracking, tearing or honeycombing of the plastic concrete, or any location showing diagonal or horizontal cracking will be cause for rejection of the parapet section in which they are found.
+Any visible indication that less than specified cover of concrete over the reinforcing bars has been obtained, or of any cracking, tearing, or honeycombing of the plastic concrete, or any location showing diagonal or horizontal cracking will be cause for rejection of the parapet section in which they are found.

 The vertical surfaces at the base of the barrier within 3 in.
 (75 mm) of the deck surface shall be trowelled true after passage of the slipform machine.
 Hand finishing of minor sporadic surface defects may be allowed at the discretion of the Engineer.
 All surfaces of the parapet except the top shall receive a final vertical broom finish.
 Any deformations or bulges remaining after the initial set shall be removed by grinding after the concrete has hardened.